streamlit/docs/content/library/advanced-features/prerelease-features.md

 If you'd like to review the changes for a nightly release, you can use the [comparison tool on GitHub](https://github.com/streamlit/streamlit/compare/0.57.3...0.57.4.dev20200412).

-## Beta and Experimental Features
+## Experimental Features

-In addition to nightly releases, we also have two naming conventions for less stable Streamlit features: `st.beta_` and `st.experimental_`.
-These distinctions are prefixes we attach to our function names to make sure their status is clear to everyone.
+In addition to nightly releases, we also have one naming convention for less stable Streamlit features: `st.experimental_`.
+This distinction is a prefix we attach to our command names to make sure their status is clear to everyone.

 Here's a quick rundown of what you get from each naming convention:

 - **st**: this is where our core features like `st.write` and `st.dataframe` live.
 If we ever make backward-incompatible changes to these, they will take place gradually and with months of announcements and warnings.
-- **beta**: this is where all new features land before they becoming part of Streamlit core.
+- **experimental**: this is where we'll put all new features that may or may not ever make it into Streamlit core.
 This gives you a chance to try the next big thing we're cooking up weeks or months before we're ready to stabilize its API.
-- **experimental**: this is where we'll put features that may or may not ever make it into Streamlit core.
 We don't know whether these features have a future, but we want you to have access to everything we're trying, and work with us to figure them out.

-The main difference between `beta_` and `experimental_` is that beta features are expected to make it into Streamlit core at some point soon, while experimental features may never make it.

-### Beta

-Features with the `beta_` naming convention are all scheduled to become part of Streamlit core.
-While in beta, a feature's API and behaviors may not be stable, and it's possible they could change in ways that aren't backward-compatible.

-**The lifecycle of a beta feature**

-1. A feature is added with the `beta_` prefix.

-2. The feature's API stabilizes and the feature is _cloned_ without the `beta_` prefix, so it exists as both `st` and `beta_`.
-At this point, users will see a warning when using the version of the feature with the `beta_` prefix -- but the feature will still work.

-3. At some point, the code of the `beta_`-prefixed feature is _removed_, but there will still be a stub of the function prefixed with `beta_` that shows an error with appropriate instructions.

-4. Finally, at a later date the `beta_` version is removed.

 ### Experimental

 Features with the `experimental_` naming convention are things that we're still working on or trying to understand.
-If these features are successful, at some point they'll become part of Streamlit core, by moving to the `beta_` naming convention and then to Streamlit core.
+If these features are successful, at some point they'll become part of Streamlit core.
 If unsuccessful, these features are removed without much notice.
+While in experimental, a feature's API and behaviors may not be stable, and it's possible they could change in ways that aren't backward-compatible.

 <Warning>